borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 Data acquisition protocol
 -------------------------

+- Setup your experiment on the `MRI stimulus computer` to land on the `Introduction Page` of yoru experiment
+- Setup `BrainVision Recorder`
     - Open the BrainVision recorder software in administrative mode
-- File -> Open Workspace, choose a workspace
+    - File -> Open Workspace, choose a workspace [TODO: Add name of default workspace here]

-To choose a simulated environment for EEG signals

-- Configuration -> Select Amplifier -> Simulated Amplifier
-- Then Test Signal, This should show you sinusoidal test signals